BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 ## Using an Options File for Commands

-For every CityDB Tool command, you can store command-line options in an external options file to simplify complex or repetitive workflows.
+For every citydb-tool command, you can store command-line options in an external options file to simplify complex or repetitive workflows.
 This is especially useful when working with commands that require multiple parameters.

 To reference an options file, use the @<filename> syntax.
 The options file contains one option per line in the